 PSHE promotes students’ personal, social and emotional development, as well as their health and wellbeing.
 It provides the knowledge, skills and attributes students need to lead healthy, safe, responsible and fulfilled lives now and in the future.
 Students develop knowledge and understanding about all aspects of personal relationships, physical health and mental wellbeing, social issues and financial decisions.
 These fundamental life skills help them to manage their feelings and to develop emotional intelligence.

 Being in a happy and healthy environment is a prerequisite for academic aspirations to be realised.
-With this in mind, the form tutors who deliver PSHE are committed to developing the students self – esteem and self – respect.
+With this in mind, the teaching staff who deliver PSHE are committed to developing the students self – esteem and self – respect.

-What are the aims of Learn 4 Living programme?
+What are the aims of the Learn 4 Living programme?

 To enable students to: